CharlieDigital/typescript-is-like-csharp/docs/pages/intro-and-motivation.md

   bark: "loud" | "medium" | "quiet"
 }

+// Nest.js controller, but could also be Express.js handler
 @Post()
 async create(@Body() createCatDto: CreateCatDto) {
   // Add a cat to the database